 There are no definitive answers as to the exact mechanism behind why a migraine develops.
-Some research suggests that migraines begin in the brainstem, the “primitive” part of the central nervous system that controls your body’s basic life-sustaining functions, such as pain response, breathing, and processing of sensory information.
+Some research suggests that they begin in the brainstem, the “primitive” part of the central nervous system that controls your body’s basic life-sustaining functions, such as pain response, breathing, and processing of sensory information.
 If the brainstem begins to function abnormally, it can trigger a series of neurological events that can explain a migraine episode’s cluster of symptoms.
-Once an attack begins, it is believed that the pain and additional symptoms of a migraine occur due to an inflammatory process involving blood vessels, meninges (the thin layer of tissue that covers the brain, brainstem, and spinal cord, and the trigeminal nerve (the 5th cranial nerve that branches off of the brainstem).
+Once an attack begins, it is believed that the pain and additional symptoms of migraine occur due to an inflammatory process involving blood vessels, meninges (the thin layer of tissue that covers the brain, brainstem, and spinal cord, and the trigeminal nerve (the 5th cranial nerve that branches off of the brainstem).

 What are the Other Common Symptoms of a Migraine Attack?